Effective Layout Testing Tools

 In addition, QA experts must ensure that:

-all the site elements are being changed in proportion when reducing the window size less than the minimum technical specifications;
+all the site elements are being changed in proportion when reducing the window size to less than the minimum technical specifications;

 every detail looks as intended, nothing is broken;